ennis/fluff/GUI_NOTES.md

 Avoid builder patterns.
 It's pure boilerplate for the widget developer.

-## Direct references to elements in the UI tree
+## Direct references to elements in the UI tree (DIRECT-WIDGET-REFS)

 Previously elements were directly owned by their parents.
 It was impossible to keep a borrow to an element for long (the lifetimes would be intractable), so elements had a unique ID, and could be reached by ID paths from the root to the